Value Adjustments

 Contrast

 A scaling factor by which to make brighter pixels brighter while keeping the darker pixels dark.
-This is applied before the color space conversion and should function like Filmic and AgX’s contrast looks but with more control.
+This is applied before the color transform and functions like the Filmic and AgX contrast looks but with more control.

 Levels

-The White Level and Black Level controls can be used to map the range of values in the render.
-Lowering the White Level is often helpful for making almost-white pixels perfectly white, and increasing the Black Level can be helpful for making almost-black pixels perfectly black.
+The Blacks, Shadows, Hightlights, and Whites controls can be used to map the range of values in the render, similar to RGB curves but with sliders for ease of use.
+Increasing Whites is often helpful for making almost-white pixels perfectly white, and decreasing Blacks can be helpful for making almost-black pixels perfectly black.
 You may also want to do the opposite in order to expand the dynamic range if other Render Raw settings are causing the values to clip.

-The Highlights and Shadows controls smoothly increase or decrease the values around the 0.75 and 0.25 points respectively.
-If you need to adjust the midtones, consider changing the exposure or curves.
+The Shadows and Highlights controls smoothly increase or decrease the values around the 0.25 and 0.75 points respectively.
+If you need to adjust the midtones, consider changing the exposure or using curves.

-All of the Levels controls happen after the color space conversion.
+All of the Levels controls happen after the color transform and should be used carefully since they can easily cause clipping.

-Adds contrast to edges after the color space conversion to make the image appear more crisp.
-The Masking option can be used to only sharpen edges that already have a high contrast.
+Adds contrast to edges after the color transform to make the image appear more crisp.
+The Masking option can be used to only sharpen detected edges that already have a high contrast, which helps avoid the look of over-sharpening.

 Texture

-Increases or decreases contrast in only the midtone values after the color space conversion.
+Increases or decreases contrast in only the midtone values after the color transform.
 The Keep Color control makes it so that the contrast only affects the each color’s values and not its hue and saturation.

 Clarity

-Increases or decreases the difference between neighboring values after the color space conversion.
-The main difference between Clarity and Sharpening is that Clarity can be smoothly spread over a wider area with the Size control.
+Increases or decreases the difference between neighboring values after the color transform.
+The main difference between Clarity and Sharpening is that Clarity can be smoothly spread over a wider area by using the Size control.

 Curves